Credit card spending abroad rose 19% in Dec

 Bangladeshi nationals can spend up to $12,000 per year abroad using credit cards or by taking cash with them when travelling.

-The central bank report on credit card spending released yesterday showed that credit cards issued by 43 Bangladeshi banks and non-bank financial institutions were used in various countries for buying products from department stores, pharmacies, clothing outlets and on transportation.
+The central bank report on credit card spending released on Monday showed that credit cards issued by 43 Bangladeshi banks and non-bank financial institutions were used in various countries for buying products from department stores, pharmacies, clothing outlets and on transportation.

 Of the total sum, 77.46 percent of the transactions were made using VISA cards, 13.90 percent using MasterCard cards, and 8.61 percent using American Express cards.